typehero/typehero/challenges/default-generic-arguments/prompt.md

 ## Solving This Challenge

-Your goal is to create some types that have have the correct default argument.
+Your goal is to create some types that have the correct default argument.

 The second type, `TSConfig`, should feel a bit difficult, but if you get stuck, feel free to check out the little hint below: